drajmund/drajmund/README.md

-You can find some information on work from our Signal and Image Processing and Machine Learning research group at the John von Neumann University located in Hungary, Kecskemét.
+Here you can find some information about the work of our research group Signal and Image Processing and Machine Learning at the John von Neumann University in Hungary, Kecskemet.

 <!---
 drajmund/drajmund is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.